Development Review Committee

 - Meet informally with the appropriate City Staff.
 This will generally begin in the Planning Division, but may include other departments or divisions.
 At this meeting, potential applicants will outline their proposals, and staff will determine the proper approval procedure.

 - All development applications are to be submitted to the Planning Division.
 Incomplete applications may be rejected.
-At the time an application is accepted, a review date for formal review by the DRC, and public hearing by the Planning Commission, will be established.
+At the time an application is accepted, a review date for post-application review by the DRC, and public hearing by the Planning Commission, will be established.